 This is the color of the Reflection.
 To change it, click on the rectangle.
 The system color picker is opened.
-The darker the color, the less reflective the Shader will be.

 Limit: Entering a Limit value defines the maximum distance of the reflection.
 The value 0 means that the environment is reflected to the infinite.